A novel efficient structure-preserving exponential integrator for Hamiltonian systems: Numerical test

 for $(x, y) \in [0, L] \times [0, L]$ and $t \in [0, T]$.
 Among its conserved quantities, we consider the following energy functional

 For $p = 1$, the equation admits the following Hamiltonian structure:

 To discretize the problem, we use the following discrete energy

 Here, $\delta_x^+$ and $\delta_x^-$, similarly $\delta_y^+$ and $\delta_y^-$, denote the forward and backward finite difference operators in the $x$- and $y$-directions, respectively.
-First-order and second-order central difference operators are employed to approximate the first and second spatial derivatives, respectively.
-The corresponding discrete differential operators are denoted by $D_x^{(1)}, D_x^{(2)}, D_y^{(1)},$ and $D_y^{(2)}$.
+First-order and second-order central difference operators are employed to approximate the first and second spatial derivatives in \eqref{ZK-pde}, respectively, and the corresponding matrices are denoted by $D_x^{(1)}, D_x^{(2)}, D_y^{(1)},$ and $D_y^{(2)}$.
 Using these notations, the semi-discrete system can be compactly written as

 where the vector $U \in \mathbb{R}^{(N_x-1)\times(N_y-1)}$ is flattened from $u_{i,j}$ by stacking columns successively, giving priority to the $y$-direction, and $U^2$ denotes the element-wise square of $U$.
 Here, $N_x$ and $N_y$ are the grid numbers in each spatial direction.